xieyuschen/go-mcp-server/README.md

 Try the pre-release version in [vscode extension](https://marketplace.visualstudio.com/items?itemName=go-mcp-server.go-mcp-server).

+In vscode extension, it will auto start the server at 8555 port for the first time, or a random available port if 8555 is occupied.
+Now the extension will start a separate server process for each vscode workspace.

 ## Feature

 - [x] go_info: reports the Go environment, including GOROOT, GOBIN, and Go version.